wwwx3/wwwx3/README.md

 ---

 ## About me
-I’m Chatnatda Ovatanupat (Winnie).
+I’m Chatnatda Ovatanupat (Winnie). <br>
-I’ve always believed that engineering is another form of empathy , it’s about understanding what people need, and building solutions that make life better.
+I’ve always believed that engineering is another form of empathy — it’s about understanding what people need and building solutions that make life better.
-My journey so far has led me through projects in AI health tech, robotics, and data-driven sustainability.
-Each one taught me something new about the world we live in,teamwork, how creativity could make a big impact, and perseverance.
+Along with my love for coding and problem-solving, my journey so far has led me through projects in AI health technology, robotics, and data-driven sustainability.
+Each one has taught me something new — about teamwork, creativity, perseverance, and how innovation can make a big impact.
-I’ll soon continue my studies at Macquarie University (AI & Cybersecurity, 2026) and hope to grow into someone who builds technology that listens, helps, and inspires people around me.
+I’ll soon continue my studies at Macquarie University (AI & Cybersecurity, 2026) and hope to grow into someone who builds technology that listens, helps, and inspires those around me.

 ---